North Central Michigan College: History

 The latest addition to the campus is the Health Education and Science Center, a 23,300 square-foot building to house biology, chemistry, Earth science and physics laboratories, classrooms and office space for faculty and staff. a renovation of the previous science laboratory space created 17,150 square feet of instructional space for nursing labs and general-purpose classrooms.

+Athletics

+NCMC fields athletic teams known as the Timberwolves, in the sports of men's and women's basketball, men's and women's cross country, men's and women's track, women's volleyball, and co-ed esports.